USS Bagley (FF-1069): 1980–1989

 The year 1982, opened with Bagley operating in the western Indian Ocean and in the Arabian Sea.
 That deployment lasted until late January when she made a port visit to Mombasa, Kenya, before heading back to the Far East.
 On that journey, she took a very circuitous route, visiting the Australian port of Geraldton, Diego Garcia Island, and Penang in Malaysia, before returning to Subic Bay in mid-April.
 Late in April and early in May, Bagley took part in readiness exercises carried out near Guam in company with Constellation, USS Midway and USS Ranger.
 At the conclusion of those evolutions on 8 May, the frigate set a course, via Hawaii, to the west coast and reentered San Diego on 23 May.
 After the customary month of post-deployment leave and upkeep, Bagley resumed normal training duty in California waters and remained so occupied for the rest of the year.

 Local operations out of San Diego kept the frigate busy well into 1983.
 She did not set out for another overseas assignment until 9 June when she put to sea, once again bound for the western Pacific.
 Along the way, Bagley and her travelling companions USS New Jersey, USS Callaghan, USS John A. Moore, and USS Meyerkord spent a week in the Hawaiian Islands in mid-June before resuming the voyage west on the 17th.
 The warships "INCHOPped" (changed operational control) to the Commander, 7th Fleet, on 27 June and reached the Philippines at Manila on Independence Day 1983.
 Over the next five months, the frigate took part in a number of exercises at sea, most often with a task group built around Midway, and visited a series of Far Eastern ports.
+On 17 July 1983 enroute to Sembawang, Singapore the Bagley crossed the equator at Latitude 000.00 by Longitude 105.39.6 and presented King Neptune with worthy sailors.
 Late in July, she visited Singapore and Thailand before heading for a set of exercises in Korean waters carried out at the end of July and during the first part of August.
 After a call at Guam in late August and early September, Bagley steamed to Sasebo, Japan, whence she operated until the first week in November when she returned to the Philippines at Subic Bay.
 The warship made one more stop at a Japanese port, Yokosuka, and then headed back to the United States on 1 December.
 She called briefly at Pearl Harbor before arriving back in San Diego on 13 December 1983.